Granulate/gprofiler/README.md

 The runtime-specific profilers produce stack traces that include runtime information (i.e, stacks of Java/Python functions), unlike `perf` which produces native stacks of the JVM / CPython interpreter.
 The runtime stacks are then merged into the data collected by `perf`, substituting the *native* stacks `perf` has collected for those processes.

+## perf-less mode

+It is possible to run gProfiler without using `perf` - this is useful where `perf` can't be used, for whatever reason (e.g permissions).
+This mode is enabled by `--perf-mode none`.

+In this mode, gProfiler uses runtime-specific profilers only, and their results are concatenated (instead of scaled into the results collected by `perf`).
+This means that, although the results from different profilers are viewed on the same graph, they are not necessarily of the same scale: so you can compare the samples count of Java to Java, but not Java to Python.

 # Contribute
 We welcome all feedback and suggestion through Github Issues: